moficodes/realtime-polling/README.md

 - Invoke it once and you should  see something like this on the side.
 ![](https://blobscdn.gitbook.com/v0/b/gitbook-28427.appspot.com/o/assets%2F-LZ65VMcC6GKwiN_hLYh%2F-LZQrySXgW6DQNc0qtUU%2F-LZQxtjSSDzKQA8qDknl%2Fimage.png?alt=media&token=626d85be-eb12-4caf-ab33-527a2a9835c7)

 - Invoke again however, you should see error.
 Because that was the logic we implemented.
+If the ID already exists in the database it returns an error as we get here.
 ![](https://blobscdn.gitbook.com/v0/b/gitbook-28427.appspot.com/o/assets%2F-LZ65VMcC6GKwiN_hLYh%2F-LZQxy34llq_osGfF0T9%2F-LZQy44335-8lHgfZGBu%2Fimage.png?alt=media&token=232513d9-5fbf-40b1-8306-c79462a99cba)

-- We will enable the api gateway in a second.
 ### From the CLI

 Let's create an action from the CLI.
 We will create the get-question action.